mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

    size, may have variable sample rates,  and may come from variable instrumentation.
 Hence, a simple matrix or array model would be very limiting and is known to create some cumbersome constructs.
-#.
-Traditional multichannel data processing emerged from a
-   world were instruments used synchronous time sampling.
+*  Traditional multichannel data processing emerged from a world were instruments used synchronous time sampling.
    Seismic reflection processing always assumes during processing that time computed from sample numbers is accurate to within one sample.
    Furthermore, the stock assumption is that all data have sample 0 at shot time.
-That assumption in a necessary condition for the conceptual model of a matrix as a mathematical representation of scalar, multichannel data to be valid.
-That assumption is not necessarily true in passive array data and raw processing requires efforts to make sure the time of all samples can be computed accurately and time aligned.
+That assumption is a necessary condition for the conceptual model of a matrix as a mathematical representation of scalar, multichannel data to be valid.
+That assumption is not necessarily true (in fact it is extremely restrictive if is required) in passive array data and raw processing requires efforts to make sure the time of all samples can be computed accurately and time aligned.
 Alignment for a single station is normally automatic